DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

     }
     ```

-    This class has the following public interface.
+    This class has the following public interface:

     ```js
     class RequestHook {